zbranca/odin-recipes/README.md

 # odin-recipes
+Small web page for recomending recipes.
-HTML and CSS learning with The Odin Project
+HTML and CSS learning with The Odin Project.